-“I hope what I’ve said hasn’t hurt you too much,” the young man told the general.
+“I hope what I’ve said will not hurt your campaign,” the young man told the general.

 The Tyrian general smiled, “No, young chieftain, do not worry about your words.
 I understand,” he lightly clapped the young man on the shoulder.

 The two men could hardly be more different.
 The chieftain had a short beard, his hair tied in a braid behind his back.
 He wore polished leather armor which shined in the afternoon sun, with only his gray fur cape suggesting any kind of nobility.
-On the other hand, the Tyrian general wore lamellar plate armor, which looked like those beasts with tough scales on the Isle of Dol.
-He looked over the camp on his war beast, an animal with a long, muscular tail that helped to move like a giant snake, which slowly rose to form a body supported by two upright limbs.
+On the other hand, the Tyrian general wore lamellar plate armor, mimicking the tough scales of the native wild beasts.
+He looked over the camp on his war animal, with its long, muscular tail that helped to move like a giant snake, which slowly rose to form a body supported by two powerful upright limbs.
 The chieftain had never seen such beasts before, and the speed at which they propelled themselves in a slithering sprint made him uneasy.

 “You must understand that this is the wish of my people.
 They do not want to spill any more blood,” the chieftain said.

-“Certainly.
-Do not worry, the Empire’s campaign here will not be affected if the warriors of Dagaland does not wish to join us.
+“Of course.
+Do not worry, if your warriors do not wish to join us in the Empire’s campaign here, we will continue onwards anyway.
 Look at my men there,” the general paused for a moment to let the chieftain observe the nearly finished camp.
 “Those men will carve out a colony for the Emperor, and nothing on this continent can stop them.”

 The chieftain didn’t reply for some time.
 His people were tired of fighting with the neighboring clans.
 Joining the new conquerors was out of the question.
 Such a mistake would have been the last as chieftain of Dagaland.

 The general nodded.
-“Certainly, I will visit Dagaland and see its elders.
+“Certainly, I will see the elders.
 When is the feast?”

 “In three days.
 It will be a celebration of fire and water.”